saadhaxxan/saadhaxxan/README.md

 - [The Backend Engineering Show with Saad Hassan](https://www.youtube.com/playlist?list=PLx8CItc_kq60ORFN7NVaD2xae_WystDOa)

 ### I'm a Developer, Teacher, and Researcher!
-- 🔭 I’m currently working as Backend & Infra Engineer with Typescript and Python.
+- 🔭 I’m working as a Backend and infra Engineer with Typescript and Python.
 - 🌱 I’m currently learning Spring Boot & Go.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 Taught more than 2k students.